India needs to urgently step up coronavirus testing say experts

 "Priority will be to test our admitted patients and new patients being brought in.
 And, the front-line healthcare workers," he said.

-India is doing lot of tests, but it is not enough compared to what the US and Singapore and other countries are doing, he said, adding, "much more testing needs to be done".
+India is doing a lot of tests, but it is not enough compared to what the US and Singapore and other countries are doing, he said, adding, "much more testing needs to be done".

 Another expert from a leading private hospital here, who did not wish to be named, said, "The volume of tests conducted need to be ramped up significantly to capitalise on the gains from the lockdown".